-Monies due to the Council which are unlikely to be recovered within a 12-month period, for example mortgage debts.
+Monies due to the Council which are unlikely to be recovered within a 12-month period, for example third party loans.

 Long-Term Investments

 An investment intended to be held for the medium- or long-term and will not be capable of realisation within a year of the reporting date.